xAiluros/docxtemplater-image-module-pwndoc/README.md

 =============
 You first need to install docxtemplater by following its [installation guide](https://docxtemplater.readthedocs.io/en/latest/installation.html).

-For Node.js install this package
+For Node.js install this package:
 ```
 npm install open-docxtemplater-image-module
 ```